Skip to main content

 Taylor C. Shepherd

-As Director of Government Relations, Taylor C. Shepherd has extensive experience developing and organizing service teams and strategic plans to help clients achieve their legislative and regulatory goals.
+As Vice President of Government Relations, Taylor C. Shepherd has extensive experience developing and organizing service teams and strategic plans to help clients achieve their legislative and regulatory goals.